bbookman/bbookman.github.io/_templates/2018-09-20_10_Ugly_Bugs_Snapchat_Forgot_To_Fix_In_Snap_Kit_SDK.md

 That URL leads to the I Need Help page and yields bug #2 above and is somewhat related to bug #1 as well.

 ### Suggested Mitigation
-Modify the bots/autorespnse on Snapchat Support Twitter account such that it handles Snap Kit queries appropriately.
+Modify the bots/automated responseon Snapchat Support Twitter account such that it handles Snap Kit queries appropriately.

 ## 4 - Code Sample Error in Creative Kit Documentation
 ### Steps To Reproduce